-The Rotary Club of Penang was the first Rotary Club to be organized in Malay Peninsula and Siam on 12th August 1929.
-(It was the first town visited by Davidson on his southerly journey down the Malay Peninsula.)
+The Rotary Club of Penang was Initiated by JW Davidson on his journey down the Malay Peninsula.

 At the Inauguration Dinner held at the E&O Hotel Rtn Percy M. Robinson was installed the Charter President and Rtn.
 C.W.A.
 Sennett the Charter Secretary.

 However, it was not until 8th October 1930 that we received the Charter and was admitted to Rotary International.
 There were 71 chartered members – among whom were famous names such as Lim Cheng Ean, Dr K Mohd Ariff, Dr J.W.
 Scharff, C.R.
 Samuel, Dr Lee Tiang Keng, F.H.
 Grumitt and Dr Ong Chong Keng to name a few Past Presidents.

 During the Japanese Occupation 1942-46 the Club ceased functioning.
 The Rotary Club of Penang was re-admitted into Rotary International on 23rd October 1946.